Developing with IFS Developer Studio¶

 The following prerequisites must be met before you start developing using IFS Developer Studio;

-- You should have Customer Solution Developer or Technician access to a cloud build place.
+- You should have developer or technician access to a Cloud build place.

 - IFS Developer Studio is downloaded and installed.
 The tool can be downloaded from IFS Developer Portal

-- You have established an Azure VPN connection between your workstation and the development environment on a cloud build place.
+- You have established an Azure VPN connection between you workstation and the development environment on a cloud build place.

 - You have installed a GIT client on your workstation.